 - Delivery of Placenta (Cleaning Stage) – Once the calf is born, the momma cow must deliver the placenta, which can take 8 to 12 hours.
 This is the cleaning stage because the cow’s body cleans the uterine walls.
 The birthing process is complete once the placenta is delivered.

 - New Life on the Farm – Now that the new addition to the farm is here, you want to ensure that momma and newborn are safe and healthy.
-Check out this post for everything you need to know for your new calf’s first few hours and days of life.
+Check out these posts for everything you need to know for your new calf’s first few hours and days of life and the calf sharing method.
 If your cow has had complicated labor, you need to help the calf, but most mommas will lick their new calf and get it standing up.
 Because calves are born with weak immune systems, you will want to ensure the newborn calf is nursing and getting colostrum immediately.
 Colostrum is full of nutrients, vitamins, and minerals that boost your calf’s immune system.
 Continue to provide momma cow with quality feed and minerals for good milk production.
 Keep a watchful eye to make sure momma is not rejecting her calf, and check momma periodically to ensure mastitis is not setting in.

 Congratulations on the new addition to your homestead!